sebsto/www.stormacq.com/_posts/2018-12-23-tlsv1_with_app_sync.markdown

 One of the challenges doing so is to continue to use state-to-the-art network protocols on operating systems released several years ago, and not always maintained anymore.
 For example, Android 5.x only supports TLSv1.0 and SSLv3 protocols by default, which [have been proved to be insecure][poddle]{:target="_blank"} since then.
 Backend services, on the other side, now rely on TLSv1.2, in order to meet strict security requirements ([NIST][NIST]{:target="_blank"}, [PCI-DSS][PCIDSS]{:target="_blank"} are just two examples).

-AWS AppSync endpoints only offer TLSv1.1 and TLSv1.2 during the protocol negotiation.
+For example, AWS AppSync endpoints only offer TLSv1.1 and TLSv1.2 during the protocol negotiation.
 You can verify this using the ```nmap``` command, such as below:

 {% highlight bash %}
 $ nmap --script ssl-enum-ciphers <your_appsync_id>.appsync-api.eu-west-1.amazonaws.com